mvolkmann/blog/src/raycast.md

 Install the "Apple Reminders" extension from the store to add the following commands:

+- Create Reminder

-- Create Reminder: This does what the name says.
+  This does what the name says.

-- Menu Bar Reminders: ?
+- Menu Bar Reminders

+  This is supposed to display reminders in the menu bar.
+  Maybe it only displays them when their due date/time arrives.
+  Or maybe this feature doesn't work with the Bartender utility.

 - My Reminders